 STEP 1 - Type¶

-There are four types of crawls, but most of the cases, you probably will see three of them as a selectable option in your crawl wizard.
+There are four types of crawls, but most of the time, you probably will see three of them as a selectable option in your crawl wizard.

 Wordcount (Discovery): The process maps the structure of the site by scanning each page for link elements and trying to follow these links.
 The content of the website is not stored, only the URL address of the visited pages, together with their status info.